 Selection must be one movement of a standard repertoire concerto or other work for piano or orchestral instrument, and must not exceed 15 minutes.
 (The CSO reserves the right to make cuts as needed for the concert performance.)
 Audition submissions must be accompanied.
 The audition must also be one unedited continuous performance.
-All students must registration online this year.
+All students must register online this year.
 Due to the number of entries received, we are unable to provide comments or feedback related to the preliminary round.

 Due to the number of entries received, we are unable to provide comments or feedback related to the preliminary round.

 A panel of judges comprised of outstanding teachers and performers will select the competition winner.

 The winner will perform March 22, 2020 at our Side-by-Side Concert at the Palladium.
 The student will also receive an award of $1,000, made possible by a generous sponsorship from Meridian Music, and six (6) complimentary tickets to the concert for his/her family.
 The winner must perform the same concerto movement that was performed in the competition, and must email a short biography and a color image of themselves in concert attire with their instrument no later than January 10, 2020.